 By earning an associate in network security degree online, you gain the expertise necessary to enter the rapidly-growing field of network protection.
 As businesses of all sizes transition into the use of cloud services, the need to protect data from external threats continues to grow.
 Software company Symantec's recent survey on internet security found that 60% of all cyber attacks targeted small or medium-sized organizations.
 The proliferation of ransomware, viruses, and worldwide hacking campaigns make cybersecurity a vital aspect of any business plan.

-Given these statistics, it's no surprise that network security professions expect major growth in the coming decade.
+Given these statistics, it’s no surprise that network security professions expect major growth in the coming decade.
 The U.S. Bureau of Labor Statistics (BLS) projects the field will grow by 28% and that the demand for computer systems designers alone will experience an incredible 56% increase as businesses work to redesign their networks.
-By earning a network security degree, you can gain the expertise necessary to enter this rapidly-growing job market and pursue its many opportunities.

 While many professionals enter the field of data protection with an associate degree in network security, career advancement generally remains tied to earning an advanced degree, often a four-year degree.
 According to the BLS, field entrants require a bachelor's degree in computer science for most information security roles (although experience often also plays a role in hiring decisions).

 An online associate degree in network security may qualify workers for roles such as computer support specialist.
 However, a BS can lead to greater opportunities and higher earnings.
 AAS degree-holders earn an average salary of $63,871, while professionals with a BS in computer or network security make more than $15,000 more ($79,035).

 - Bachelor of Science, IT: Earning a BSIT develops competence in the basics of software development, network design, and cybersecurity, including how to identify vulnerabilities and mitigate threats.
 Areas of focus include networking and cloud infrastructure.